 For this project you will need the following:

 - Nitrite test kit

-Curing Live Rock
+Steps to Cure Live Rock

-- If the aquarium already has saltwater in it, and/or the system is set up and running, first turn off all the equipment, remove any devices that may get in the way, and take out and save about 1/2 of the saltwater in the tank.
+- If the aquarium already has saltwater in it, and/or the system is set up and running, first turn off all the equipment, remove any devices that may get in the way, and take out and save about half of the saltwater in the tank.
 (The reason for this is that the water level will rise when the rocks are put into the tank.)

-- While the rocks are curing, periodically siphon out any accumulated organic matter off the bottom of the tank, top-off the water level when needed, and keep an eye out and remove any unwanted animals or organisms that may have been missed when the rocks where precleaned.
+- While the rocks are curing, periodically siphon any accumulated organic matter off the bottom of the tank, top-off the water level when needed, and keep an eye out and remove any unwanted animals or organisms that may have been missed when the rocks where precleaned.

-- Once the curing process is complete, siphon out any debris off the bottom of the tank, and do a substantial water change.
+- Once the curing process is complete, siphon any debris off the bottom of the tank, and do a substantial water change.

 - Now start aquascaping the tank.

-- Of course, you can opt to bypass curing the live rock altogether, but it is suggested to consider allowing the rocks to cure for at least a few days in this way, before adding the substrate and aquascaping the rocks.
+You can opt to bypass curing the live rock altogether, but it is suggested to consider allowing the rocks to cure for at least a few days in this way, before adding the substrate and aquascaping the rocks.

-- If you decide not to first cure the rocks, but intend to add the substrate and live rock to cycle the aquarium with, it is recommended to at least take the time to preclean the rocks before using them.
+If you decide not to first cure the rocks, but intend to add the substrate and live rock to cycle the aquarium, it is recommended to at least take the time to preclean the rocks before using them.
 This will help to eliminate some of the build-up of organic matter that will result from die-off, and you can inspect the rocks for any undesirable critters that may be present and remove them.